Enumeration of non-nodal real plane rational curves

 By Lemma \ref{rbs2}, a reduced real quartic $C'$, which might be a degeneration of a three-cuspidal quartic and varies in an equisingular family of real dimension $7$, should have one of the following collections of singularities:

-However, by \cite[Theorem 4]{Lya}, the last three singularity collections are not possible.
-The first one is not possible neither, since it corresponds to a reducible quartic with two cusps that cannot exist.
-In the case of $\Sing(C')=\{A_2,A_5\}$, by Lemma \ref{lbs1}(4), the family $\overline V_4^{irr,\R}(3A_2)$ is smooth along the (smooth) substratum $V_4^{\R}(A_2,A_5)$, and the wall-crossing event means that a real quartic with three real cusps turns into a real quartic with one real cusp and a pair of complex conjugate cusps.
-The number $\#V^{irr,\R}_4(3A_2,\bz(t))$ stays constant.
+By \cite[Theorem 4]{Lya}, the last three singularity collections are not possible.
+The first one is not possible neither, since it corresponds to a reducible quartic with two cusps that does not exist.

+In the case of $C'\in V_4^{\RR}(A_2,A_5)$, the curve $C'$ must be the union of a real cuspidal cubic $C_3$ and the tangent line $L$ to $C_3$ at the inflexion point.
+By Lemmas \ref{local-global} and \ref{lbs1}(2), the considered wall-crossing is described by the bifurcation of type $(2A_2\Longrightarrow A_5)$, in which a quartic with three real cusps turns into quartic with one real and two complex conjugate cusps.
+Thus, the number $\#V_4^{irr,\RR}(3A_2,\bp(t))$ does not change.

-The only family of real non-reduced quartics of real dimension $7$ is formed by the unions of a conic and of a double line.
+At last, the only family of real non-reduced quartics of real dimension $7$ is formed by the unions of a conic and of a double line transversally intersecting the conic.
 We shall show that a generic curve of this kind cannot be deformed into a three-cuspidal quartic.
 Indeed, without loss of generality, we can consider affine quartics and can assume that the double line is just the $x$-axis, whereas the conical component is in general position.
 A possible one-parameter deformation of that non-reduced quartic is inscribed into a flat one-parameter family of surfaces, whose general fiber is $\PP^2$, and the central fiber is the union of the plane and of the toric surface associated with the trapezoid $T=\conv\{(0,0),(4,0),(0,2),(2,2)\}$ (see Figure \ref{fbs2}).
 However, there does not exist an affine curve with Newton polygon $T$ that has three cusps and transversally intersects the toric divisor $\Tor([(0,2),(2,2)])$ at two distinct points.